-2.6 → Site contamination consultants
+2.6 Site contamination consultants

 The assessment of site contamination is carried out by site contamination consultants .
-The EPA publication Site contamination policy: certification of practitioners details the EPA's policy on the recognition of site contamination schemes (certification bodies).
-It describes the circumstances when the EPA will require the use of certified site contamination practitioners (certified practitioners) in accordance with the EPA publication Site contamination: regulatory and orphan site management framework. €
+The EPA publication Site contamination policy: certification of practitioners (2018) details the EPA's policy on the recognition of site contamination schemes (certification bodies).
+It describes the circumstances when the EPA will require the use of certified site contamination practitioners in accordance with the EPA publication Regulatory and orphan site management framework (2017).